kangzeroo/incan-js/README.md

 ![Incan Messenger](imgs/incan_messenger.jpg)
 <br/>
-The Incan Empire was known for its highly efficient messenger system despite not having horses, written writing or the wheel.
-They used human runners known as "Chasquis" to deliver messages stored as knots on ropes.
-To learn more, watch this interesting mini-doc on the <a href="https://www.youtube.com/watch?v=3aYeUOVgbck">Incan civilization</a>.
+<a href="https://www.youtube.com/watch?v=3aYeUOVgbck">The Incan Empire</a> was known for its highly efficient messenger system despite not having horses, written writing or the wheel.
 <br/><br/>

 ## Setup